aws-amplify/docs/docs/lib/predictions/fragments/ios/text-speech.md

     })
 }
 ```
-As a result of running this code, you should hear audio of the text being emitted from your device.
+As a result of running this code, you will hear audio of the text being emitted from your device.